Don’t hesitate to reach out to us! We are ready and waiting to hear from you.

 We will also get hands-on, visiting a local potter’s workshop—where we’ll get a general overview of pottery making and have a go at wheel throwing and making a piece of Kumbharwada art.

 Our mission is to improve the quality of lives in our communities.
-Like all of our tours, 80% of the profits fund our NGO Reality Gives and our partner NGOs.
+Like all of our tours, 80% of the profits fund our NGO Reality Gives.
 Thank you for supporting our programs by signing up for the tour!

 Dharavi is the heart of Mumbai.
 It houses about one million of Mumbai’s inhabitants and its industries have an annual turnover of approximately US$ 665 million.
 Find out how Dharavi was created.